 where the personal data was not collected directly from the individual, any available information as to its source

 3.1 How To Make a Subject Access Request (SAR)?

 A subject access request (SAR) is a request for access to the personal information that the Company holds about you, which we are required to provide under the GDPR (unless an exemption applies).
 The information that we provide is covered in section 3 of this document.

 You can make this request by completing the form at the bottom of the page.
 This can submit electronically or mailed to address in section 7.
 Where a request is received by electronic means, we will provide the requested information in a commonly used electronic form (unless otherwise requested by the data subject).

 3.2 What We Do When We Receive An Access Request

 Subject Access Requests (SAR) are passed to our Customer Success Team as soon as they are received, and a record of the request is made.
 The team will use all reasonable measures to verify the identity of the individual making the access request, especially where the request is made using online services.
-Therefore, to support your request, we ask you to provide evidence of your identity in the form of a Driving Licence or Passport.
+Therefore, to support your request, we ask that you provide evidence of your identity in the form of a Driving Licence or Passport.
 If you are submitting your request electronically please provide a screenshot of the document.
 If you are sending the request through the mail, please provide a copy.
-This is to protect your information and right.
+This is to protect your information and rights.

 If you have provided enough information in your SAR to collate the personal information held about you, we will gather all documents relating to you and ensure that the information required is provided in an acceptable format.
 If we do not have enough information to locate your records, we may contact you for further details.
-This will be done as soon as possible and within the timeframes set out below.
+This will be done as soon as possible and within the timeframes set out in section 4.